Therapy for developmental and complex TRAUMA

 You are not alone.

-What is DEVELOPMENTAL trauma?
+What is DEVELOPMENTAL and complex trauma?

 Attachment is our connection with the world.
 In the earliest attachment relationships, we gain or lose the ability to stay open, self-nurturing and healthy.
 In those early attachment bonds, we learned to experience anger or to fear it and repress it.
 There we developed our sense of autonomy or suffered its atrophy.